 - Sec.
-5. A firearm manufactured in Kansas within the meaning of sections 1 through-11 10, and amendments thereto, must have the words "Made in Kansas" clearly stamped on a central metallic part, such as the receiver or frame. - Sec.
-6. (a) Any act, law, treaty, order, rule or regulation of the government of the United States which violates the second amendment to the constitution of the United States is null, void and unenforceable in the state of Kansas. - (b) No official, agent or employee of the state of Kansas, nor any dealer selling any firearm in the state of Kansas, or any political subdivision thereof, shall enforce or attempt to enforce any act, law, treaty, order, rule or regulation of the government of the United States regarding any personal firearm, firearm accessory or ammunition that is owned or manufactured commercially or privately and owned in the state of Kansas and that remains within the borders of Kansas. - Sec.
-7. It is unlawful for any official, agent or employee of the government of the United States, or employee of a corporation providing services to the government of the United States to enforce or attempt to enforce any act, law, treaty, order, rule or regulation of the government of the United States upon a firearm, a firearm accessory, or ammunition that is-owned or manufactured commercially or privately and owned in the state of Kansas and that remains within the borders of Kansas.
+5. A firearm manufactured in Kansas within the meaning of sections 1 through 11, and amendments thereto, must have the words "Made in Kansas" clearly stamped on a central metallic part, such as the receiver or frame. - Sec.
+6. (a) Any act, law, treaty, order, rule or regulation of the government of the United States which violates the second amendment to the constitution of the United States is null, void and unenforceable in the state of Kansas. - (b) No official, agent or employee of the state of Kansas, nor any dealer selling any firearm in the state of Kansas, shall enforce or attempt to enforce any act, law, treaty, order, rule or regulation of the government of the United States regarding any personal firearm, firearm accessory or ammunition that is owned or manufactured commercially or privately in the state of Kansas and that remains within the borders of Kansas. - Sec.
+7. It is unlawful for any official, agent or employee of the government of the United States, or employee of a corporation providing services to the government of the United States to enforce or attempt to enforce any act, law, treaty, order, rule or regulation of the government of the United States upon a firearm, a firearm accessory, or ammunition that is owned or manufactured commercially or privately in the state of Kansas and that remains within the borders of Kansas.
 Violation of this section is a severity level 10 nonperson felony. - Sec.
-8. Sections 1 through-11 10, and amendments thereto, do not apply to: (a) A firearm that cannot be carried and used by one person; - (b) ammunition with a projectile that explodes using an explosion of chemical energy after the projectile leaves the firearm; or - (c) other than shotguns, a firearm that discharges two or more projectiles with one activation of the trigger or other firing device. - Sec.
-9. No physician, other than a psychiatrist, shall inquire of any patient in conjunction with obtaining the patient's personal information and medical history, whether the patient has any firearms in such patient's home or on such patient's property and shall not require such information before providing treatment. - Sec.-10.
-9. Sections 1 through-11 10, and amendments thereto, apply to firearms, firearms accessories and ammunition that are-owned-ormanufactured, as defined in section 3, and amendments thereto, owned and remain within the borders of Kansas on and after October 1, 2009. - Sec.-11.
-10. If any provision of sections 1 through-10 9, and amendments thereto, or the application to any persons or circumstances is held to be invalid, such invalidity shall not affect the other provisions or application of sections 1 through-10 9, and amendments thereto, and to this end the provisions of section 1 through-10 9, and amendments thereto, are declared to be severable.
-Sec.-12: 11.
-This act shall take effect and be in force from and after its
+8. Sections 1 through 11, and amendments thereto, do not apply to: (a) A firearm that cannot be carried and used by one person; - (b) ammunition with a projectile that explodes using an explosion of chemical energy after the projectile leaves the firearm; or - (c) other than shotguns, a firearm that discharges two or more projectiles with one activation of the trigger or other firing device. - Sec.
+9. No physician, other than a psychiatrist, shall inquire of any patient in conjunction with obtaining the patient's personal information and medical history, whether the patient has any firearms in such patient's home or on such patient's property and shall not require such information before providing treatment. - Sec.
+10. Sections 1 through 11, and amendments thereto, apply to firearms, firearms accessories and ammunition that are owned or manufactured, as defined in section 3, and amendments thereto, and remain within the borders of Kansas on and after October 1, 2009. - Sec.
+11. If any provision of sections 1 through 10, and amendments thereto, or the application to any persons or circumstances is held to be